Hiiii, I'm Ross.

-But it's taken me a while to get here.
-Like, this wasn't my first what I want to be when i grow up idea.
+But yeah, developer/programmer wasn't my first what I want to be when i grow up idea.
 When I was a 12 year-old kid sketching charcoal nudes at the Art Institute, I dreamed my future self a loose t-shirt wearing painter sitting around in European cafes in the 1920s.
 Shakespeare & Co. or what have you.

 In summer, of course.
 The loosest of shirts.

-(Shoutout to my brother for the way he's truly embodied my dream of perfect loose t-shirt adornment in the early 2000s.)
+(Quick shoutout to my brother -- the Jer -- for the way he's truly embodied my dream of perfect loose t-shirt adornment in the early 2000s.)

 In some ways it's too bad it took me so long to fall all the way for internet work.
 I certainly craned my neck that way over the years.
 Like, early echoes from my childhood: sneaky delights at the DOS prompt, initializing programs and traversing directory trees.
 WordPerfect.
 Word up.
 (How far we've come now!: just CMD + Space, type in the program name, hit enter.)
 And so many free hours of AOL to chat with the whole world when I was a tween.
 22/f here to chat.
 First gender plays, too.
 (Like now when I sit in the dark and pretend to be Kate Libby with that red leather zipped up tight over her boobies, munging JSON and bussing messages around.)